underwriteyourlife/jekyll-now/_posts/2017-10-02-coconutcurrylentils.md

 Let it cook!
 I cooked mine on the stove top for about 1-2 hours.
 However, I realized pretty late into it that my gas bill was going to be exorbitant if I kept using the stove top like that, so I decided to just stick a lid on it and let it sit in its own warmth.
 I kept an eye on the mixture until it was fully thickened (all the water had been cooked through), which was about 30 minutes.
 After that, I added the entire can of coconut milk (YUM).
 I turned back on the stove top on low for an additional 10 minutes, until the coconut milk had thickened.

 I let this whole mixture cool then put it into individual serving containers for lunch!
-The additonal .75 cups I had left over, I put into a container to freeze for later.
+The additional .75 cups I had left over, I put into a container to freeze for later.
 Don't forget to top the servings with some chopped red and green onions!

 ![Coconut Curry Lentils](https://github.com/underwriteyourlife/underwriteyourlife.github.io/blob/master/images/mealprep/week4/coconutlentils/Close%20Up%20of%20Lentils.jpg?raw=true "Finished Coconut Curry Lentils")